 The skill sets data was collected by reading the applications along with the resumes or CVs of each applicant.
 Originally there were only 5 categories (Technology, Entrepreneurship, Global, Philosophy, Science), but others were added reading through the first applications.
 These categories were not mutually exclusive, and often one person would score points in 3-5 different categories.

 To be clear, applicants did not directly provide this data via multiple choice or tick boxes, but instead we inferred it from the written information we were provided with.

 The basic scale was as follows: 0: No mention 1: Mention for either experience or intention 2: Substantial experience or primary intention

 There were definitely a large number of judgement calls in order to establish this data.
 The choice between giving a candidate a 1 or 2 in a category at times felt a bit arbitrary.

-was interested in.
+The categories themselves were highly specific to this group and what the investigation was interested in.
 While a few of them seemed specific (Medicine, Journalism), many others were established to suit the data.
 These are explained below.

 Science/Economics: This group was primarily for people studying or working in the fields of science or economics outside of computer science, electrical engineering, and medicine.
 Many of these individuals were either Undergraduates or Postgraduates in Physics, Math, Economics, Psychology, Decision Making, or Chemistry.